Ocawesome101/oc-os/README.md

 # Known issues

-- OC Bash is still extremely buggy
+- CC Bash is still extremely buggy

 - To exit the 'Change your computer's name' interface, one must press a key